sdsc-ordes/quitsh/README.md

 - Since all tooling is written in `Go`, `quitsh` provides type safety and fast performance by default.
-- Combined with Nix-based toolchain dispatch and the ability to write tests easily, the framework significantly accelerates the "change, test, improve" workflow.
+- Combined with a Nix-based toolchain dispatch and the ability to write tests easily, the framework significantly accelerates the "change, test, improve" workflow.

 #### Nix Integration

-- CLI tools built with `quitsh` can be seamlessly packaged into Nix development shells, ensuring accessibility for all users of a given repository.
+- A CLI tool built with `quitsh` can be
+  [seamlessly packaged](./tools/nix/packages/cli) into a Nix development shells, ensuring accessibility for all users of a given repository.

 ---